5 Performing Arts Careers Worth Considering

 Many dancers and choreographers move on to become dance instructors later in their careers.
 This often results in opening and operating your own private dance studio.
 As a professional dancer, there are many career opportunities to consider that could allow you to live your dream.

-- States with the highest levels of employment for dancers—California, Nevada, New York, Texas, and Hawaii
+- States with the highest levels of employment for dancers—New York, California, Texas, Nevada, and Hawaii

-- States with the highest levels of employment for choreographers—California, Louisiana, Virginia, Texas, and New Jersey
+- States with the highest levels of employment for choreographers—Texas, Virginia, California, Minnesota, and Connecticut

 3. Musician or Singer